leloykun/leloykun.github.io/content/ponder/lipschitz-n-simplical-transformer/index.md

 ## Introduction

-A team from Meta have recently shown that 2-simplical attention improves the exponent in the scaling laws vs. vanilla attention (Roy et al., 2025; Clift et al., 2019, Vaswani et al., 2017).
+A team from Meta have recently shown that 2-simplicial attention improves the exponent in the scaling laws vs. vanilla attention (Roy et al., 2025; Clift et al., 2019, Vaswani et al., 2017).
 This means that while it may be worse than vanilla attention flops-vs-loss-wise at smaller scales, the trade-off gets better and better at larger scales.
 This could also be useful for e.g. large-scale reasoning-LLM training runs where context lengths could blow up to millions, even billions of tokens.
 It is also very Bitter Lesson-pilled: compute exponentially scales over time and having a compute sponge which we can pour more compute into and get better results is great.

 And if we are to scale this up, we have to consider two questions:
-1. If 2-simplical attention is better than (vanilla) 1-simplical attention at scale, then would $n$-simplical attention be better than 2-simplical attention for $n \geq 3$?
+1. If 2-simplicial attention is better than (vanilla) 1-simplicial attention at scale, then would $n$-simplicial attention be better than 2-simplicial attention for $n \geq 3$?
 2. How do we guarantee that our activation and gradient norms are 'stable' during training as we scale up the model?

-In this blog post, we will focus on the latter, however we will consider $n$-simplical attention in general in our analyses.
+In this blog post, we will focus on the latter, however we will consider $n$-simplicial attention in general in our analyses.

-> **Definition 1 (n-Simplical Attention):** Let $q, k^{(1:n)}, v^{(1:n)} \in \mathbb{R}^{T \times d}$ be the query, keys, and values, where $T$ is the sequence length, $d$ is the model width, and $n$ is the number of key-value pairs per token.
+> **Definition 1 (n-Simplicial Attention):** Let $q, k^{(1:n)}, v^{(1:n)} \in \mathbb{R}^{T \times d}$ be the query, keys, and values, where $T$ is the sequence length, $d$ is the model width, and $n$ is the number of key-value pairs per token.
 And let $s_1, s_2 \in \mathbb{R}$ be scaling factors.
-Then we define n-simplical attention $\texttt{F}$ as follows,
+Then we define n-simplicial attention $\texttt{F}$ as follows,
 > $$\begin{aligned}
     \texttt{F}(q, k^{(1:n)}, v^{(1:n)})
         &= {\color{blue}s_2} \texttt{softmax}\left({\color{blue}s_1} \langle q, k^{(1)}, k^{(2)}, \ldots, k^{(n)} \rangle + \texttt{mask}\right) ( v^{(1)} \circ v^{(2)} \circ \ldots \circ v^{(n)} )\\\\